 It is the responsibility of the sponsor agency in conjunction with the applying program participant to gather documentation to show both homelessness and disability eligibility.
 If a person does not meet both eligibility factors they will not qualify for the Continuum of Care Rental Assistance Program.

 COC CH.
 4: APPLYING FOR ADMISSION

-Program applicants are either referred as a guest of the Bergen County Housing, Health and Human Services Center (BCHHH), or through direct agency referral.
-This chapter will detail the application process for both entrance options into the program and the process for eligibility determination.
+Program applicants are referred through the Bergen County CoC Housing Prioritization List.
+This chapter will detail the application process into the program and the process for eligibility determination.